 Seller must provide advance Notice to SCE of a range of dates during which it requests that the Full-Portfolio Dispatch or SLAP Dispatch occur (the “Requested Date Range”).
 Each Requested Date Range must be comprised of no less than three (3) consecutive Business Days, and the earliest date must be at least three (3) Business Days after the date such Notice becomes effective.

-Following its receipt of such Notice, SCE will, in its’ sole discretion select the specific timing for such Full Portfolio Dispatch or SLAP Dispatch within such Requested Range, by providing a dispatch instruction to Seller either telephonically or pursuant to a method determined by SCE in its sole discretion, to the Seller personnel designated to receive such communications as listed in Article 7.
+Following its receipt of such Notice, SCE will, in its’ sole discretion select the specific timing for such Full-Portfolio Dispatch or SLAP Dispatch within such Requested Range, by providing a dispatch instruction to Seller either telephonically or pursuant to a method determined by SCE in its sole discretion, to the Seller personnel designated to receive such communications as listed in Article 7.
 In order to be effective, such dispatch instruction must be given at least one (1) hour in advance of the start of such Seller Dispatch.
 Each such dispatch instruction given in accordance with this Section 3.4 will be effective and Seller shall then dispatch the DR Resource as instructed.

 Notwithstanding anything to the contrary in this Agreement, (a) SCE’s provision of a dispatch instruction pursuant to this Section 3.4 shall not be considered a “Dispatch” or “Dispatch Instruction” for any purposes under this Agreement, (b) such dispatch shall solely be considered a “Seller Dispatch”, and (c) Seller is not entitled to receive any Delivered Energy Payments for such a Seller Dispatch.
 The number of hours from such Seller Dispatch will not count towards the Event Parameter limitations, including the maximum available Dispatch hours for a given month or year, as set forth in Section 1.4(a) above.